 The character Skeeter wanted to go to work at a publishing house in New York City.
 The literary agent she wants to work for advises that she find something controversial to write.
 She began to look around her environment and chose a subject close to home.

 Don’t allow your current personal situation to get in the way of your dream.
 Go after your dream because you are compelled beyond reason to do it.
 Go after your dream because it is the right thing to do.

 7. Listen to your gut instincts.

-If your dream isn’t pulling you in over and over then you have to look at what is wrong with your dream.
+If your dream isn’t pulling you in over and over then, you have to look at what is wrong with your vision.

 What does your gut tell you?
 Does it tell you to make a special pie?